NazrulIslam-Chowdhury/pixfar-task/README.md

 ### Key Features:

-- Browse and view products
+- Browse and view products.
-- Add products to the cart
+- Add products to the cart.
+- Search product by category name.
+- Infinite scrolling.
-- Persistent cart state
+- Persistent cart state.
-- Responsive design with Tailwind CSS
+- Responsive design with Tailwind CSS.
-- Feedback and notifications via React Hot Toast
+- Feedback and notifications via React Hot Toast.

 ## 2. Steps to Run the App Locally